zanthous/MouseRemap/README.md

 # MouseRemap
-Mouse remapping program I created for a vaxee outset ax since nothing worked.
-To block the default behavior I am using Key Remapper 1.13 with Mouse X1 Button and Mouse X2 Button both set to blocked (modifiers checkbox not set)
+Mouse remapping program I created for a vaxee outset ax since nothing worked quite right.
+Run with arguments repeatstartdelay repeatinterval or edit the code and build